LegendEvent/Get-WindowsAutoPilotInfo/README.md

 ## Overview

 This repository contains an enhanced version of the `Get-WindowsAutoPilotInfo` script, originally from the [PowerShell Gallery](https://www.powershellgallery.com/packages/Get-WindowsAutoPilotInfo/3.9).
-The main enhancement is the addition of a backslash escape feature for GroupTags, allowing the use of GroupTags like "DEU\HB1" without issues.
+The main enhancement is the addition of a backslash escape feature for GroupTags, allowing the use of GroupTags like "XXX\XXX" without issues.

 ## Key Features